Based on the key concepts in topic 7.0, a new SIMPLIS Multi-Level MOSFET Driver was

 the Multi-Level MOSFET driver.

+- Now look at the iG vs. vGS plot.
 Note: The signature of the Level 0 driver trajectory is

 different than that of the Level 1 driver trajectory in the iG vs. vGS plane.